FreekDB/kotlin-for-kurious-koders/README.md

-# kotlin-for-kurious-koders
+# Kotlin for kurious koders
-Introduction to Kotlin
+This repository contains small Kotlin examples for an Introduction to Kotlin workshop.